loyvsc/Collatz_hypothesis/README.md

-# The Collatz hypertansis
+# The Collatz hypothesis
-The repository contains a class calculating the Collatz hypothesis.
+The repository contains a class calculating the Collatz Hypothesis.
 ### Examples:
 1.
 ```